 What does take some washing if you eat a good helping of lamb’s quarters is your urinary track.
 That’s because lamb’s quarters are high in oxalates or oxalic acid, which can contribute to kidney stones, especially in people with a family history of kidney stones.

 It’s good to know that there’s a difference in the amount of oxalates in well-watered lamb’s quarters, as opposed to lamb’s quarters that have grown in drier conditions.
-Notice how light green the lambs quarters plant in the picture at left is, in contrast to the plants shown at the top of the page which were hardly watered at all because they were growing with onions that needed little water.
+Notice how light green the lambs quarters plant in the picture at left is.
+In contrast, the plants shown at the top of the page received hardly any water at all because they were growing with onions.
+Onions don’t need much water.
 This lamb’s quarters plant was grown with my lettuce, radishes and peas that I watered daily.

 Lamb’s quarter’s are not the only kidney stones culprit, though they do have more oxalate than many of the others, some of which may surprise you, especially if you’ve never heard of or paid attention to oxalates before:

 One way to look at the risk of spinach and lamb’s quarters causing you urinary calculus (kidney stones) is this: You would have to eat a half pound of spinach every day in order to get kidney stones.
 Admittedly lamb’s quarters have a lot more oxalate, but at the same time, there’s no way that even a yard rampant with lamb’s quarters would produce enough for daily eating to be risky.
 Unless, of course, your family history shows a tendency to kidney stones.